swcarpentry-wuerzburg/2017-06-26-Software_Carpentry_Teaching_Wuerzburg_Teaching_Material/Git/collaborative_git.md

 ### Development models / gitlab flow ###
+Exercise with teacher:
+in personal project:
+- create an issue. describe what you want to do.
+- create a branch from that
+- do work
+- submit the merge request.
+- merge it.

 ### Issue ###
 What should you describe in an issue?
+- What's wrong?
+- What's missing?
+- What are you going to do?
+- Whose opinions are required?

 ### Create the feature branch ###